RobBlumberg/validere_distillation/README.md

 **gamma_fit**

 The `gamma_fit` function fits a gamma CDF to a specified crude oil's distillation profile data from https://crudemonitor.ca/home.php.
 The function calls `get_distillation_profile` internally, and so the fit can be performed directly without calling any other function, as shown below.
-It is necessary to pass in a matplotlib `ax` object on which the results are plotted.
+It is necessary to pass in a `matplotlib.axes.Axes` object on which the results are plotted.

 ```python
 >>> from distillation_profile_fitting import gamma_fit